 These parallelization approaches can be used at the same time.
 For example, training a large language model across multiple DGX nodes likely involves tensor parallelism within the DGX node (since it has NVLink which makes the communication fast), pipeline parallelism across 16 DGX nodes, and data parallelism to accelerate training by scaling to a thousand DGX nodes.

 Implementing these levels of parallelism concurrently is complicated, and a set of frameworks and further refinements to them have popped up.
-Huggingface has a page on parallelism that explains some of the more sophiciated combinations such as ZeRO.
+Huggingface has a page on parallelism that explains some of the more sophisticated combinations such as ZeRO.

 Many papers that propose new parallelization schemes also describe these approaches in their introductions.
-For example, the PyTorch FSDP paper explains these very well and introduces a more advanced approach, sharded data parallel.
+For example,

 Communication